 If you aren’t sure, you can get both with their Creative Cloud membership.
-However, it matters more on what you are looking for.
+However, it matters more than what you are looking for.
 Adobe Bridge is a great place to start as it is free, and you can always purchase Lightroom if you need a bit more editing software.

 What all does Adobe Lightroom do for me?

-On top of being a photo management service, Adobe Lightroom also imports, organizes and helps you to find your images.
-It makes sure your changes are saved, and allows you to handle some basic editing all in one tool.
+On top of being a photo management service, Adobe Lightroom also imports, organizes, and helps you to find your images.
+It makes sure your changes are saved and allows you to handle some basic editing all in one tool.

 Check out this article on the Best Procreate Tutorials

 How do I organize and manage my photos?

 The best way to organize your photos is to start by deleting those that aren’t necessary.
 Software like Google Photos does best here as it will help suggest photos that are blurry or duplicates.

 Other programs can help you sort them into albums or by detail, so everything is in a place easy to access.